maxfieldpalmer/maxfieldpalmer.github.io/content/_index.md

       text: |-
         I'm currently a C-CoMP Bridge-to-PhD student in the Dyhrman Lab at Lamont-Doherty Earth Observatory in Palisades, NY.
 There, I work to understand phytoplankton competitive advantages under nutrient limitation, modeling diatom chemical currency secretion, and marine bacterial growth in response to aforementioned chemical currencies.

-        This fall, I will be starting my PhD in the Proteocean Lab at the University of Southern California in the Marine and Environmental Biology section where my research will take a stronger focus on proteomics.
+        This fall, I will be starting my PhD in the Proteocean Lab at the University of Southern California in the Marine and Environmental Biology section where my research will take a stronger focus on proteomics and colimitation.

         If you think that it sounds like our research interests would mesh well, don't hesitate to reach out!
     design: